pawanpp13/Datascience_Case-study/REDME_5.md

 we compare various machine learning algorithms on the basis of accuracy_score metric and find the best one.

-we used the 4 algorithms like Supervised algorithm knn,decisiontree,logistic regression and one is unsupervised Random Forest algorithm used for the predict best Accurate values and observed wich is best model to predict best score.
+we used the 4 algorithms like Supervised algorithm knn,decisiontree,logistic regression and  Random Forest algorithm used for the predict best Accurate values and observed wich is best model to predict best score.with confusion matrix